-- 1) The program or institution must be present during the Verified Program Designation Day. - 2) Program presentation must adhere to the presentation guidelines. - a.
-Timing: Presentation must be within the time limits set and must be courteous of other program's time.
-Time limits will be set once we know how many programs will be presenting.
-Likely 3-5 minutes per presentation. - 3) Must receive a passing score on the presentation rubric. - Passing score: >80% - Consideration upon revision: 70% 80% - Failed score: <70%
+- The program or institution must be present during the Verified Program Designation Day - 2) Program presentation must adhere to the presentation guidelines. - a.
+Timing: Presentation must be within the time limits set and must be courteous of other program's time. - 3) Must receive a passing score on the presentation rubric. - Passing score: >80% - Consideration upon revision: 70% 80% - Failed score: <70%